Grit1021/Grit1021.github.io/_pages/about.md

 # 🏅 Honors and Awards
-- *2015.11*  Win the `1st Prize` in the 14th "Challenge Cup" National Undergraduate Curricular Academic Science and Technology Works Competition.
+- *2021.11*  Win the `1st Prize` in the 14th "Challenge Cup" National Undergraduate Curricular Academic Science and Technology Works Competition.
 - *2015.06* Win the `1st Prize` in the 13rd  "Challenge Cup" Sichuan Undergraduate Curricular Academic Science and Technology Works Competition. [[Newsreport]](https://www.sc.gov.cn/10462/10778/10876/2015/7/1/10341562.shtml)
 - *2014.12* Win the `1st Prize` in the 4th National Undergraduate Engineering Training Integration Ability Competition (Sichuan Division).

 # 💬 Conferences

-- *2021.10*, National Seminar on Electromagnetic Nondestructive Testing Technology and the 14th Plenary Session of the 11th Session of the Electromagnetic Professional Technology Conference of China, Xian China, Oral.
+- *2023.10*, National Seminar on Electromagnetic Nondestructive Testing Technology and the 14th Plenary Session of the 11th Session of the Electromagnetic Professional Technology Conference of China, Xian China, Oral.
-- *2019.09*, The 19th International Symposium on Applied Electromagnetics and Mechanics (ISEM 2019), Nanjing China, Poster.
-- *2017.10*, The 6th China International Pipeline Conference (CIPC 2017), Langfang China, Visit.

 # 🏭 Internships